Pharmiliar/printf/README.md

-C - printf task done in collboration with Kachi
+C - printf task done in collaboration with Kachi